If you're planning a trip to Budapest and feeling overwhelmed with choosing a hostel, I'm here to help!

 - Families, couples, or small groups

-- Perfect if you want to feel like you're at home
+- Perfect if you like the hotel-like atmosphere

 🛏️ Rooms offered:

 - 4 or 6-bed mixed or female-only dormitory rooms